 Success for Recent Graduates

-Despite the newness of the program in lighting design at Illinois State University, recent graduates are already making their mark in the professional world.
-Recent graduates of the design program hold positions with Arena Stage, Barbizon Lighting, the State University of New York/Oswego, and Coastal Carolina University.
+Recent graduates of the design program at Illinois State University hold positions with Arena Stage, Barbizon Lighting, the State University of New York/Oswego and Coastal Carolina University.
 With more than a decade of teaching in graduate programs, Professor Warfel has a growing network of former students working in theatre, spectacle, corporate performance, architecture and museums across the country.
-For more information about School of Theatre and Dance graduates, visit our alumni page.
+For more information about School of Theatre and Dance graduates visit our alumni page.